Hotspot Images from Magnetic Reconnection Processes in the plunging Region of a Kerr Black Hole

-The overall light curve in Fig.\ref{fig:3c} reveals the occurrence of three flares during the observation period; the first and third of these were weak, while the second was significantly brighter.
-This is consistent with reference \cite{10}\footnote{In fact, $\varepsilon_{-}$ produces two bumps, with the second bump being fainter than the first.
-In the total light curve, the second bump does not appear as a distinct flare.}.
-From the light curves of the three scenarios in Fig.\ref{fig:3d}, it can be observed that the first weak flare is produced by the decelerated plasma, while the subsequent two flares originate from the accelerated plasma.
-As explained in reference \cite{10}, the reason for the flare production is that the accelerated plasma gains substantial kinetic energy and undergoes significant Doppler blueshift; its secondary images are also affected by Doppler blueshift effects.
-The flare from the decelerated plasma results from Doppler blueshift of its primary image.
-For a detailed mechanism of flare generation, refer to Appendix A of reference \cite{10}.
+The total light curve in Fig. \ref{fig:3c} shows three flares: weak, bright, weak, consistent with Ref. \cite{10} (note that $\varepsilon_{-}$ produces two bumps, the second much fainter; it does not appear as a distinct flare in the total curve).
+From Fig. \ref{fig:3d}, the first weak flare comes from the decelerated plasma, while the subsequent two come from the accelerated plasma.
+As explained in Ref. \cite{10}, the bright flare arises because the accelerated plasma gains significant kinetic energy and undergoes strong Doppler blueshift; its secondary images also experience blueshift.
+The decelerated plasma flare results from Doppler blueshift of its primary image.
+For details, see Appendix A of Ref. \cite{10}.